We Are Workers’ Lawyers.

 and

-Wearing apparel and the receptacles necessary for the wearing apparel, musical instruments, household furnishings, and household goods which include appliances, radios, television sets, record or tape playing machines, compact disc players, satellite dishes, cable television equipment, computers, software, printers, digital video disc players, video players, and cameras held primarily for the personal, family, or household’s use.
+Wearing apparel and the receptacles necessary for the wearing of apparel, musical instruments, household furnishings and household goods which include appliances, radios, television sets, record or tape playing machines, compact disc players, satellite dishes, cable television equipment, computers, software, printers, digital video disc players, video players and cameras held primarily for the personal, family or household’s use.

 What are the requirements for executing a valid will?